wpgaurav/core-forms/readme.txt

 * `Core_Forms` namespace for all classes
 * `cf_*` function prefix for all public functions
 * PSR-4 compatible autoloading
+* Forked from HTML Forms - a performance packed contact form plugin.

 = Requirements =